Ddoiron-cidco/SonarSimulator/README.md

-# SonarSimulator
+# README for nmeaSIMULATOR.py
-Simulateur de sonar NMEA 0183

-Pour faire fonctionner :
+## Sonar simulator NMEA-0183

+*implementation of PyPi : nmeasim https://pypi.org/project/nmeasim/#description*

+### foncitonnalities :

+Generate nmea-0183 string of types  :
+- Geospatial (GGA, GLL, RMC, VTG, ZDA) - simulated using a consistent location/velocity model, time using machine time (not NTP, unless the machine happens to be NTP synchronised).
+- Satellites (GSA, GSV) - faked with random azimuth/elevation.

+### HOW TO MAKE IT WORK:

-sur machine linux : cat /dev/ttyUSB0 ## pour écouter le port usb
+On a linux machine : cat /dev/ttyUSB0
-sur rpi  : python3 nmeaSIMULATOR.py 10 GGA
+On rpi : python3 nmeaSIMULATOR.py 10 GGA
-sinon python3 nmeaSIMULATOR.py -h ## pour afficher help section

-### install requirements for nmea sim
+### install requirements for nmeaSim
 install_requires =

     pyserial